 Ah, yes, it’s that time of year again.
 Everyone around you is getting colds, some have already had a flu, and you want to do everything you can to avoid being ill.
+Specially wash your hands in you are in a public place, if you like to gamble and go to casinos remember a lot of people there use their hands to touch the machines.Take your chances with casino without account to improve your results.
 While some viruses will be unavoidable and you probably will have at least one cold before the season is out, following these simple steps may help keep you healthier this winter:

 - Get moderate exercise.
 Moderate exercise (not too little – like walking from the fridge to the couch, or too much – like training for an ultra marathon) has been shown to result in a healthier immune system.

 - Get enough sleep.
 Modern humans are famous for getting too little sleep.
 If you tend to burn the candle at both ends, try to take extra good care of yourself while everyone else is getting sick and if you suffer from insomnia, now is a good time to get treatment or try a new remedy if what you’re using isn’t working.
 Sleep is when your body does its best healing and repair, which includes hunting down viral particles, so it is crucial to good health.

 - Disinfect surfaces in your home and office.
 Disinfect phones, door knobs, computer keyboards and any other place touched by multiple people during the day.